David Jenyns

 • Balance your approach: If you follow up too much, you push people away.
 If you follow up too little, you lose the deal to someone else.

-• Polite-out: If, on the 7th day follow up, the prospect is still not ready to sign up with you, that indicates something went wrong.
-Ask your customer straight-up if they are serious about this or is it better to leave things for a later stage (3-6 months from now).
+• Polite-out: If, on the 7th-day follow-up, the prospect is still not ready to sign up with you, that indicates something went wrong.
+Ask your customer straight-up if they are serious about this or if it’s better to leave things for a later stage (3-6 months from now).

 This 3-step process goes to show, that you really can close more business deals with the right process on your side – No more fumbling through sales calls.